Making a Sand Mandala at MOCTA

 The famous “Time Travelers” are Artist’s monks flying into the sky beyond time and space.
 (Mural 4,50 x 1,50cm)

-Tashi was ordained as “Tashi Norbu” by Namkhai Nyingpo Rinpoche
+Tashi’s name “Tashi Norbu” was given by Namkhai Nyingpo Rinpoche

-Tashi has been fascinated by making recitations, being so creative at his “Tibetan Mantra Lounge” something which, according to tradition, is not allowed to be performed by a non monk.
-But Tashi did perform it, meditating along with his audience, viewers and Art lovers, finding in this way the calmness of their inner self.
-And he travels to the four continents, reciting Tibetan mantras and giving live painting performances.
+Tashi has been fascinated by making recitations, being so creative at his “Tibetan Mantra Lounge”.
+Tashi was meditating along with his audience, viewers and art lovers, finding in this way the calmness of the inner self.
+And he travels to the four continents, reciting Tibetan mandras, giving live painting performances, creating sand mandalas as well as tattooing the sacred tibetan art on skin, based on the individuals’ astrological chart.

-Having tasted all aspects of life, Tashi is now conscious of his decision, to dedicate himself in the monkhood, being engaged in Buddhism, yet transmitting to the world his artistic activities: painting Buddhas and Bodhisattvas, giving live painting performances, Mandala festivals, Tibetan Mantra Lounges, workshops on how to make a Buddha, benefiting all sentient beings through the purpose of art as a communication means within the higher realms.
-Marking at the same time the unique ethnic cultural Tibetan Art and confirming the dominant tropes of Tibetan Buddhism in the West, where the practice in Buddhism is part of Tibet’s cultural heritage and asset.
+Being engaged in Buddhism, transmitting to the world his artistic activities, painting Buddhas and Bodhisattvas, he is giving live painting performances, participating in festivals with his Sand Mandala creations, and Tibetan Mandra Lounges.
+He gives workshops on how to make a Buddha, with the intention to benefit human beings, with the purpose of art as a communication means within the higher realms.
+Thus, making at the same time the unique ethnic cultural Tibetan Art and confirming the dominant tropes of Tibetan Buddhism in the West, where the practice in Buddhism is part of Tibet’s cultural heritage and asset.

 A life that carries a deep responsibility of self and others and lots of sacrifices in order to become a Buddha and get enlightened.